Your Discovery Data Belongs to Your Firm. Make Sure Your Platform Agrees.

 The Switching Cost That Doesn't Show Up on a Spreadsheet

 Industry research shows SaaS platform migrations cost 1.5 to 2.5 times the annual subscription value when you factor in data re-entry, workflow rebuilding, and lost productivity.
-For a consultant mid-engagement with active clients, that number gets worse.
-Every audit that lives only inside Platform A is leverage that Platform A holds over you at renewal time.
+For a firm with five associates mid-engagement on active clients, that number gets worse.
+Every audit that lives only inside Platform A is leverage that Platform A holds over your firm at renewal time.

-You're not paying for the tool anymore.
-You're paying for access to your own work product.
+Your firm isn't paying for the tool anymore.
+You're paying for access to your team's own work product.

-When a prospect asks "what format is the audit data in, and can we get a copy?" the wrong answer is silence or "let me check with the platform."
+When a prospect asks one of your associates "what format is the audit data in, and can we get a copy?" the wrong answer is silence or "let me check with the platform."
 The right answer is "here's the JSON, here's the CSV, here's what you can do with either."

-Unprepared consultants lose credibility at exactly the moment they need it most.
-You've spent the entire engagement positioning yourself as the person who sees around corners.
-Then a routine data question reveals you haven't looked around this particular corner at all.
+Associates who can't answer this lose credibility at exactly the moment the firm needs it most.
+Your team has spent the entire engagement positioning the firm as the people who see around corners.
+Then a routine data question reveals nobody at your firm has looked around this particular corner at all.

-The consultant who can hand a client a complete data export at the end of an engagement is the one who gets the next engagement.
-The one who says "it lives in the system" is the one who doesn't.
+The firm whose associates can hand a client a complete data export at the end of an engagement is the firm that gets the next engagement.
+The one that says "it lives in the system" is the one that doesn't.

 What Real Data Portability Looks Like in Practice